itpartnersillinois/.github/README.md

 # Welcome to the IT Partners Github organization.

-This is a living document
+This is a living document.
+See, I'm editing it.

 ## Introduction

 ## Tutorials and Best Practices
 * Creating a new repository